openfaas/openfaas.github.io/_posts/2018-11-29-template-store.md

 To get your template into the store follow this process:

-* 1. Propose the template through a new issue
+#### 1. Propose the template through a new issue

 We'll review the repo, Dockerfile and how the template is structured to make sure it is suitable for and workable in the store.
 You may get some feedback from the community before being given the go-ahead

-* 2. You'll receive the go-ahead
+#### 2. Wait for the go-ahead

-Once you've got the go-ahead you can send a PR to the store.json file
+Once you've got the go-ahead you can send a PR to the [templates.json](https://github.com/openfaas/store/blob/master/templates.json) file

-* 3. Share and enjoy
+#### 3. Share and enjoy

-You'll now be able to use the `faas-cli template store` commands to list and download your new template.
+Once merged you will be able to use the `faas-cli template store` commands to download your new template and start using it in your projects right away.

 If you want to maintain your own template store for personal use or for your team then you can just pass the `--url` variable to your own file or set the `OPENFAAS_TEMPLATE_STORE_URL` environmental variable if you want to make this more permanent.